pharpend/harpending.org/posts/freedom.md

     data over to the NSA.

-    You can keep your accounts on services that respect your freedom, such as Identi.ca and Twitter.
+    You can keep your accounts on services that respect your freedom, such as Reddit and Twitter.
 You're only going to delete your accounts on services that purposefully violate your freedom.

     In many cases, the alternative services I recommend do cost